-Employee turnover is a major business concern that starts with recruitment.
-The goal is to hire great employees who will perform well and stay at your company for years to come, but employers can’t neglect their role in keeping team members engaged.
-Failing to do so results in extremely costly turnover.
+Tackling turnover starts with recruitment — the goal is to hire great employees who will perform well and stay at your company for years to come.
+But employers can’t neglect their role in keeping team members engaged in the long term.
+Failing to take that responsibility seriously will make even the most motivated employees start looking elsewhere.

 When it comes to turnover, most people are hyper-focused on the dollar signs tied to employee separations.
 However, it’s the consequences that fall outside of profit margins that raise the most red flags.
 Read on to learn the true cost of turnover.